jlhuggins03/jlhuggins03/README.md

 - 👀 I’m interested in ...
 School
 - 🌱 I’m currently learning ...
 JoppyScript
 - 💞️ I’m looking to collaborate on ...
 CMPM Projects
 - 📫 How to reach me ... you don't.
+I contact you.

 <!---
 jlhuggins03/jlhuggins03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.